 The purpose of the TEEMP is to reduce GHG emissions from both transportation and electricity by 50% from the BAU by 2030.

-For the monitoring of the TEEMP, there are four suggested Results from the TEEMP being:
+For the monitoring of the TEEMP, there are four suggested results:

-Result 1: Improved institutional, policy, legislative and governance frameworks for coordinating and managing the implementation of the TEEMP
+Result 1: Improved institutional, policy, legislative and governance frameworks for coordinating and managing the implementation of the TEEMP;

-Result 2: Improved awareness and funding support and strengthened local technical capacity to plan, implement and monitor low carbon projects in the transportation and electricity sectors
+Result 2: Improved awareness and funding support and strengthened local technical capacity to plan, implement and monitor low carbon projects in the transportation and electricity sectors;

-Result 3: Reduced greenhouse gas emissions in the transportation sector
+Result 3: Reduced greenhouse gas emissions in the transportation sector; and

-Result 4: Reduced greenhouse gas emissions in the electricity sector
+Result 4: Reduced greenhouse gas emissions in the electricity sector.

-Figure 10 is a complete logframe matrix for the TEEMP
+.Given that the TEEMP is part and parcel of Tonga’s TERM, and hence the adoption of the TERM objective to be used for the TEEMP, the management and M & E of the TERM is to be conducted by the same institutional structure as the TERM, with the inclusion of the Ministry of Agriculture and the Waste Authority.

-Given that the TEEMP is part and parcel of Tonga’s TERM, and hence the adoption of the TERM objective to be used for the TEEMP, the management and M & E of the TERM is to be conducted by the same institutional structure as the TERM, with the inclusion of the Ministry of Agriculture and the Waste Authority.
+Table 10 is a complete logframe matrix for the TEEMP.

-Draft logical framework for the Tonga Energy Efficiency Master Plan: (2020 – 2030)
+Table 10: Logical framework for the Tonga Energy Efficiency Master Plan (2020 – 2030)